Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 * **Rendition Check Period** - How often the viewer should check the back end to see if a document has had a rendition generated.
 * **View-Time Renditioning** - If enabled and the current document doesn't have a PDF rendition, Content Accelerator will automatically request a PDF rendition be made for the document.
-* **Attribute to Show** - Configure this to be the OCName of an attribute and if the document has that property it will be displayed as the &quot;Name&quot; of the document in the upper right-hand corner of the Viewer.
+* **Attribute to Show** - Configure this to be the OCName of an attribute and if the document has that property it will be displayed as the "Name" of the document in the upper right-hand corner of the Viewer.
 * **External Launch Toggle** - When enabled there will be a launch arrow in the upper right corner of the viewer which will open the document content in a new window
 * **Doc Viewer or Browser** - If **External Launch Toggle** is enabled, when the content is launched in a new window you can configure it to be just a regular browser viewer or the Doc Viewer